12mohaned/raceGame/README.md

 # raceGame
-indie game made in python with pygame car tries to avoid obsatcles
+indie game made in python with pygame

+car tries to avoid obsatcles and gain score